PrioritySoftware/PrioritySoftware.github.io/_api/index.md

 - Server responses can be handled as either callbacks or [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise){:target="_blank"}.
 Both are supported.
 - Some methods **must** be called in a certain order for them to work.

-That's it!!
-Go ahead and start using this awesome tool.
+That's it!
+Go ahead and get started with this awesome tool.
+We are eagerly awaiting your feedback.